devopsacademyau/academy/classes/class01/git/PITCHME.md

 @snap[west]
 @ul[list-spaced-bullets text-07 span-50]
 - Created by Linus Torvalds in 2005 for development of the Linux kernel
-- It is a distributed VCS
+- Git is a distributed VCS
 - Centralized vs Distributed VCS?
 - Optimistic vs Pessimistic locking?